An air source heat pump outside a home

 Air source heat pumps increase energy efficiency for heating by up to 50%, a significant bonus for most homeowners.

-There are ductless options, called mini-split heat pumps, for homes that do not have ducts.
-These are also great for supplementing a structure that already has a heating system in place.
+Also called mini-split heat pumps, they are ideal for homes without ducts.
+These are also great for supplementing a structure that already has a heating and cooling system in place.

 Because air source heat pumps utilize outdoor air, they are most efficient in milder climates.
-They lose efficiency in colder climates, and if used, a home may need a secondary heat source.
+They lose efficiency in colder climates— a home may need a secondary heat source if it is used.

 Ground Source Heat Pump